A Packing List

 inflatable travel pillow

 These make sleeping (or even resting) on the plane a lot more pleasant, and may augment your hotel pillow as well.
 They come in various types and shapes, and are ultimately a very personal choice, dependent more on your individual sleeping habits than what the marketers would like you to believe.
-My own preference is for the compact, "dogbone"-shaped style, such as the "Hedbed" (depicted at left) and the "AirComfy", though many prefer the collar style that encircles the neck (a good one is the "Inflatable Komfort Kollar®", pictured at right), providing more head support (some find these overly warm, however).
+My own preference is for the compact, "dogbone"-shaped style, such as the apparently-no-longer-available "Hedbed" (depicted at left) and the "AirComfy", though many prefer the collar style that encircles the neck (a good one is the "Inflatable Komfort Kollar®", pictured at right), providing more head support (some find these overly warm, however).
 Realize also that many pillows designed to elevate the back of the neck can be rotated to other positions that you may find more supportive.

 Pillows can all too easily add excessive amounts of bulk and weight if you don't choose carefully.
 Inflatable models — which weigh less, and pack flat — travel better than those filled with foam, buckwheat hulls, or whatever.
-Be careful not to overinflate them on the ground, as they can burst when airborne (due to reduced cabin air pressure); slight underinflation usually makes them more comfortable anyway.
+Just be careful not to overinflate them on the ground, as they can burst when airborne (due to reduced cabin air pressure); slight underinflation usually makes them more comfortable anyway.
 A soft, removable, washable cover for your pillow can be a nice luxury, though it does add weight/bulk that is not strictly necessary.
 Always thoroughly check a new pillow for leaks before taking it on a trip.

 Minimalists will want to know that a bandanna or other piece of cloth wrapped around an inflated aLOKSAK bag makes a functional pillow as well.
 And if you're carrying a jacket or the like, you can always just bundle that up for makeshift use.